-Northwestern Medical Faculty Foundation (NMFF), a related party, is a multispecialty physician organization committed to providing clinical care to patients and to supporting the research and academic endeavors of Northwestern's Feinberg School of Medicine (Feinberg).
-An independent not-for-profit organization, NMFF is governed by a board of directors.
-NMFF physicians are full-time faculty members or researchers at Feinberg.
-Accounts receivable from NMFF arise out of operational activities.
-Such receivables totaled \$10.1 million and \$9.7 million as of August 31, 2013, and 2012, respectively, and are included in accounts receivable on the consolidated statements of financial position.
-In addition, under the terms of an agreement with the University, NMFF contributes a percentage of its revenue to a research and education fund, medical education programs, basic and applied biomedical research facilities and programs, and research and educational support services.
-NMFF also contributes funds to Feinberg's teaching and research activities on a discretionary basis.
-These contributions totaled \$60.8 million in fiscal year 2013 and \$47.1 million in fiscal year 2012 and are included in private gifts on the consolidated statements of activities.
+As of August 31, 2013, accounts receivable from operational activities with NMFF totaled \$10.1 million and are included in accounts receivable on the consolidated statements of financial position.
+Under the terms of an agreement with the University in effect in that year, NMFF contributed a percentage of its revenue to a research and education fund, medical education programs, basic and applied biomedical research facilities and programs, and research and educational support services.
+NMFF also contributed funds to Feinberg's teaching and research activities on a discretionary basis.
+These contributions totaled \$60.8 million in fiscal year 2013 and are included in private gifts on the consolidated statement of activities.